bluprince13/coding-interview-prep/README.md

 1. Install [Tuist](https://docs.tuist.dev/en/guides/quick-start/install-tuist)
 2. `tuist edit` to edit the tuist configuration in Xcode
 3. `tuist generate` to open the project in Xcode
+4. `tuist test` to run all tests in terminal

 ## How to prep for coding challenges